khoj-ai/llm-coup/data/README.md

 # Data

 This directory contains the data from the experiments.
+[See full a full analysis of the results of this experiment](https://coup.khoj.dev).

 ## Files